dictu-lang/Dictu/docs/docs/classes.md

 internal to the class do not need to be known to the user of the interface.
 Dictu manages this concept much the same as other languages through access levels.
 Unlike other languages, Dictu only has two access levels, `public` or `private`.
 If a method or instance variable is marked as `private` it is only accessible from within the class itself.
-To mark an instance variable as private it can be done in two ways, via [implicit properties](#implicit-properties) or by marking the property as private (note this must be done before defining the property otherwise it will be publically visible).
+To mark an instance variable as private it can be done in two ways, via [implicit attributes](#implicit-attributes) or by marking the attribute as private (note this must be done before defining the attribute otherwise it will be publicly visible).
 To mark a method as private, preface the name with `private`.

 ```js
 class SomeClass {